Newport, County Mayo

-Newport (Baile Uí Fhiacháin), historically known as Ballyveaghan and for many years also known as Newport-Pratt, is a small town in the barony of Burrishoole, County Mayo, Ireland.
-The population was 626 in 2016.
-It is located on the west coast of Ireland, along the shore of Clew Bay, north of Westport.
+Newport (Baile Uí Fhiacháin), historically known as Ballyveaghan and also as Newport-Pratt, is a small town in the barony of Burrishoole, County Mayo, Ireland.
+The population was 815 in 2022.
+It is on the west coast of Ireland, along the shore of Clew Bay, north of Westport.
 The N59 road passes through the town.
 The county town of Castlebar is approximately 18 km east of Newport.
 The Black Oak River flows through the centre of the town, and there are walking paths along its banks.

 Transport

 Bus

 Bus Éireann route 440, via Westport and Knock Airport, operates once a day in each direction.
 On Sundays route 440 does not operate however Expressway route 52 provides an evening journey each way to/from Westport and Galway.

 Rail access

 There had once been a Newport railway station, on the Westport to Achill line, but it closed in 1937 and today it forms part of the Great Western Greenway.
 The station building remains, and has been refurbished and repurposed.

 Today, the nearest train station is Westport, which is approximately 14 km south.